-Slavery, 'Race', and Medicine in the Atlantic World - especially encounters between slaveholders, physicians, physician-slaveholders and slaves in the Deep South and the continuation of medical racism in the post-slavery era.
+Slavery, 'Race', and Medicine in the Atlantic World - especially encounters between slaveholders, physicians, physician-slaveholders and slaves in the Deep South and the continuation of race-science and medical racism in the post-slavery era.

 Particularly interested in histories of human experiments under American slavery and how these experiments were enabled by various means:https://theconversation.com/statues-of-medical-racist-who-experimented-on-slaves-should-also-be-taken-down-82704